SpaceAfterYou/swp-logger-redirector/README.md

 > [The available logging levels can be found in the source code of spdlog](https://github.com/gabime/spdlog/blob/v1.x/include/spdlog/common.h#L244)

 - Unpack the latest available archive from the [release](../../releases) page into your game folder.
 Replace the files if necessary
-- Also, you need to install the [plugin loader](https://github.com/SoulWorkerResearch/swp-launcher)
-- Now you can run the game using steam
+- Also, you need to install a [plugin launcher](https://github.com/SoulWorkerResearch/swp-launcher) or something else to run the game with plugin support.

 ## For Developers